masc-ucsc/livehd/README.md

 [![codecov](https://codecov.io/gh/masc-ucsc/livehd/branch/master/graph/badge.svg)](https://codecov.io/gh/masc-ucsc/livehd)
 [![CI](https://github.com/masc-ucsc/livehd/actions/workflows/ubuntu.yml/badge.svg)](https://github.com/masc-ucsc/livehd/actions/workflows/ubuntu.yml)

-LiveHD is an infrastructure designed for Live Hardware Development.
-By live, we mean that small changes in the design should have the synthesis and simulation results in a few seconds.

-As the goal of "seconds," we do not need to perform too fine grain incremental work.
-Notice that this is a different goal from having an typical incremental synthesis, where many edges are added and removed in the order of thousands of nodes/edges.
+LiveHD is a "compiler" infrastructure for hardware design optimized for synthesis and simulation.
+The goals is to enable a more productive flow where the ASIC/FPGA designer can work with multiple hardware description languages like CHISEL, Pyrope, or Verilog.

 ## Goal